-Seth Ryan joined the Lions as the team's assistant wide receivers coach in 2021 after spending the past four seasons (2017-20) with the Los Angeles Chargers, serving as a coaching intern from 2017-18 and an offensive quality control coach from 2019-20.
+Seth Ryan joined the Lions as the team's assistant wide receivers coach in 2021 after spending the previous four seasons (2017-20) with the Los Angeles Chargers, serving as a coaching intern from 2017-18 and an offensive quality control coach from 2019-20.

-In his first season in Detroit, Ryan assisted in multiple aspects of the team's special teams, working closely with gunners and the wide receiver corps.
-With Ryan's assistance in the wideouts room, Lions rookie WR Amon-Ra St. Brown saw impressive success in his debut season.
-St. Brown finished his rookie season with 90 receptions for 912 yards (10.1 avg), both the most for a rookie in Lions history.
+As a rookie in 2021, St. Brown tallied 90 receptions for 912 yards (10.1 avg), both the most for a rookie in Lions history.
 His 90 catches finished the season for the second-most in the NFL, while he finished fifth amongst rookie in receiving yards.
 In only his first NFL season, St. Brown had six-straight games with at least eight receptions, the longest streak in team history and the longest for a rookie in NFL history.

 During his stint in L.A., Ryan worked primarily with the team's wide receivers and helped guide WRs Mike Williams and Keenan Allen (three) to 1,000-yard seasons in that span.
 Allen made the Pro Bowl in all four years working with Ryan and produced a franchise-record 104 receptions in 2019.
 Allen totaled 403 receptions in that span, the third-most in the NFL, and his 4,780 yards ranked as the sixth-most.
 He was also one-of-three players to produce three 100-catch seasons in that range.